 The metabolism of ethanol diminishes as we age, so tolerance is impaired.
 Ethanol lingers longer in the blood, affecting cognitive and neuromuscular function.
 Alcohol is also dehydrating.
 Again, two more good arguments for moderation.

-What exactly does "moderation" mean?
-As I noted in my book "Food Wisdom for Women", the definition of "moderation" is all over the map.
+The definition of "moderation" is all over the map.
 Organizations like the Centers for Disease Control stick to the One Drink Per Day definition, which is included in the US Dietary Guidelines.
 A study of the health benefits of the Mediterranean diet concluded that 7 glasses of red wine a week was reasonable.
 This means one glass/day.

 How do we define "drink."
 For wine, it's typically 5 fluid ounces (just over 1/2 cup), which is about what you would be served in a wine glass at a restaurant.
 For a standard wine glass, you might expect to get a glass that's just over half-full.
 But if the glass is the size of a soup bowl, you'll be getting a lot more than 5 fluid ounces, even if it's only half full.
-And if you're pouring wine at home and you top off the glass, you're pouring more than 5 fluid oz, which means more than the average 122 calories.
+And if you're pouring wine at home and you top off the glass, you're pouring more than 5 fluid ounces, which means more than the average 122 calories.